by Dr Gemma Elizabeth (in collaboration with Team AYEINA)

 6) We aren’t raised with an example or any idea of what self care really is.
 It’s not a part of our culture.
 Self care is even considered non-religious in some parts of the world (if you look into sufism etc.) So we aren’t even sure what it means. the worst part is, when…

 7) We don’t accept it as our own duty to take care of ourselves.
 We think that others should do it for us because we are doing it for them.
-And even though you may have a right to feel that, unfortunately it doesn’t always work like that and you end up in nothing but disappointment and resentment.
+And even though you may have a right to feel that, unfortunately it doesn’t always work like that and you end up with nothing but disappointment and resentment.

 1) Time alone

 One of the most common complaints of homeschooling mums (myself included) is that you never get a moment to yourself!
 One of the inevitable outcomes of home educating your children is that your children are always with you.
 For introverts like me, that can be especially challenging!

 Establishing some time alone for yourself is so important.
 It allows your mind to breathe and recuperate.
 One way of establishing this time is to start a “quiet time” in your home.
 For half-an-hour, or more, ask your children to stay in their rooms and play or read quietly.
 I find this works best in the middle of the day.
 The children are not allowed to leave their rooms, except for the toilet, during this time.
 This will give you all time to rest and come together refreshed in the afternoon.

 You may also like to establish some quiet time for yourself in the morning, but I’ll come to that later!